sa-y-an/sa-y-an/README.md

 <!-- - I am extremely fascinated by Machine Learning Algorithms 🧡.<br>
 - Sometimes I build websites primarily using Django 😅. -->

-- I usually code in python
+- I usually code in python.
+Huge fan of django.
-- Interested in understanding why and when Neural Network architectures fail.
+- Interested in working on learning and building scalable products, distributed systems.
 - In my free time I love to watch the amalgamation of various programming paradigms and their evolution from all over the world at <a href="https://stackoverflow.com/users/16361344/cshelly" >stackoverflow  </a>